-As of December 31, 2023, we had \$9.085 billion aggregate principal amount outstanding in senior unsecured notes, with \$1.435 billion principal amount denominated in EUR and \$7.650 billion principal amount denominated in USD, which includes the N&B Senior Notes assumed as a result of the Merger.
-The notes bear effective interest rates ranging from 1.22% per year to
+As of December 31, 2024, we had \$8.478 billion aggregate principal amount outstanding in senior unsecured notes, with \$828 million principal amount denominated in EUR and \$7,650 billion principal amount denominated in USD.
+The notes bear effective interest rates ranging from 1.22% per year to 5.12% per year, with maturities from October 1, 2025 to December 1, 2050.
+See Note 14 to the Consolidated Financial Statements for additional information.